Skip to content

 Regions

-The firstcolo-Object-Storage / S3 is available in every region.
+The firstcolo Cloud Object Storage is available in every region.
 The storage systems run independent from each other.

 Storage Classes